-Complete this form and submit it to Disabilty Services a minimum of 30 days prior to move-in day for the semester in which the Assistance or Service animal will arrive to campus.
-The student partner is required to complete an updated form should any information about the Service Animal change.
+Complete this form and submit it to the Accessible Education and Resource Center a minimum of 30 days prior to move-in day for the semester in which the Assistance or Service animal will arrive to campus.
+The student partner is required to complete an updated form should any information about the Service or Emotional Support Animal change.